All-IISER-Cubing-Society/All-IISER-Cubing-Society.github.io/docs/cubing-league.md

   - The team announces the order of their cubers for each set before the start of the match.
   - Each set is a head-to-head of the opposing cubers using the ordering given by the team, for the 5 solves.
     - Each win in a solve gives 1 point to the institute.
-    - The cuber winning the set gets 5 extra points.
+    - The cuber winning the set gets 3 extra points.
-    - Winning all 5 solves ("Clean Sweep") in the set grants an additional 3 points.
+    - Winning all 5 solves ("Clean Sweep") in the set grants an additional 2 points.
   - If an institute wins all 3 sets in a match, they get an additional 3 points.

 The top 2 teams in each group advance to the Play-offs.

+### Play-offs

+This will follow the IPL Format.

+The first placed teams in both groups will play Qualifier-1, and the winning team advances to the Finals.
+The losing team goes to the Qualifier-2.

+The second placed teams in both groups will play Eliminator.
+The losing team finishes 4th.
+The winning team advances to Qualifier-2.

+The winner of Qualifier-2 advances to the Finals.
+The losing team finishes 3rd.

+Each of the Qualifier-1, Qualifier-2 and Eliminator Rounds has the match format as in the Group Stage, but with 7 solves in each set (instead of 5).

+### Finals

+The winning teams of Qualifier-1 and Qualifier-2 face off in the Finals.
+The Finals match has the same format as the Play-offs.

 ---